What is the Point in Time Count?

 How will I be able to manage data quality for my Count using the Regional Command Center?

 Issues of de-duplication and data quality as well as ensuring that the region was sufficiently canvassed are critical issues whether using paper or technology.
 The Command Center is a tool for you to use but it will not automatically de-duplicate records.
-However, we are confident that it will save you many hours and give you a more accurate Count!
-The ability to see what's happening in real time, and react and adjust quickly is valuable and reduces errors.
 More information and considerations can be found here.

 Now that we are signed up and working with the app and Command Center, where can we get help if we have technical questions?